 #1: Students in their cohort are ranked

-Within these groups, students are ranked based on their coursework grades, which determines their SAC rankings.
+Students in the same cohort are ranked based on their coursework grades.
 The process is straightforward: the student with the highest coursework grade holds the first SAC rank, the second-highest holds the second SAC rank, and so on.

 #2: A common scale is developed

-Two scales are made from school-assessed scores and external assessment scores.
+Two scales are made from school-assessed scores and external assessment scores (attained through end-of-year VCE exams).
 These two are aligned by matching fixed points like the median scores as closely as possible.

 Extract obtained from VCAA

-However, please note that every VCE student’s SAC rank is preserved in this process.
+However, please note that every VCE student’s cohort rank is preserved in this process.

 #3: Students school-based assessment scores are compared